About Vouchers for Veterans

 c 2016 | Design inspiration for original Vouchers for Veterans logo.

 The first two Septembers in Rochester were an incredible success.
-Soon, Veterans’ organizations and farmers markets across New Hampshire and Maine began asking her to expand the area to include other veterans in other towns.
-To accommodate for expansion, Vouchers for Veterans became a 501(c)(3) nonprofit in fall 2018 and began growing.
+Soon after, Veterans’ organizations and farmers markets across New Hampshire and Maine began asking her to expand the program to reach Veterans in other towns.
+To support this growth, Vouchers for Veterans became a 501(c)(3) nonprofit in the fall of 2018 and continued to expand its impact.

 Our Growing Impact